Myxcil/RoutePlanner/README.md

 I wrote this because of several missions that had airports close to each other and I was too lazy to do this by hand :)

+You can use Ctrl+C to copy a leg from the OnAir job list and paste it into the app.

 Airport data was downloaded from https://www.partow.net/miscellaneous/airportdatabase/.
 Possibly not all airports from OnAir available.

 Install: